Staticky1/staticky1.github.io/_posts/2014-07-16-Crosswind-Career-Generator.markdown

 Through this project, I gained significant experience in planning and structuring a large software project, emphasizing maintainable code, modular architecture, and data-driven design.
 It was a valuable exercise in balancing simulation complexity with usability and in understanding the workflow of integrating an external game with a custom management tool.

+The program did end up making me realise just how old and limited IL-2 is, it's hard to have complex and intresting missions.
+Maybe I'll have to make my own flight simulator at some point.

 ![Crosswind4](img/crosswind/Crosswind4.jpg)